kippjohnson/reproducible_research/README.md

 git clone https://github.com/your_username/your_repository_name.git
 ```

 This will copy the empty repository to your hard drive.
 The only files should be a LICENSE file (which you chose online), a README.md file, and a .git directory.
-You will also need to create your own Dockerfile and .travis.yml file, at a minimum
+You will also need to create your own Dockerfile and .travis.yml file.
+Consider using the files from this directory as a template.

 ## Docker